Spider Web Woman Designs

 -- Tim Berners-Lee, W3C Director and inventor of the World Wide Web

 All web sites created by Spider Web Woman Designs are designed to be accessible to people with disabilities.
-Our webmaster is a member of the HTML Writers Guild AWARE Advisory Board and a member of the W3C WAI Education and Outreach Working Group.
+Our webmaster is a member of the International Association of Accessibility Professionals.

 The following are links to sites with more information, resources and tools for making accessible web sites.
 If you have any questions or would like to suggest a site, please send us an email.